First attack on Bullecourt: Operation Alberich

 Ludendorff ordered 9 February to be the first day of the Alberich Bewegung (Alberich Manoeuvre) and 16 March the first marching day.
 On 17 March, the 1st Army, at the north end of the Bapaume Salient, withdrew swiftly; Riegel I Stellung was abandoned by 18 March and next day Boyelles and Boiry-Becquerelle were evacuated.
 The withdrawal to the Siegfriedstellung (Hindenburg Line), except for outposts and raids mounted on British outposts during 20 and 21 March, had begun.
-Bapaume was abandoned, many of its houses bing set on fire.
+Bapaume was abandoned, many of its houses being set on fire.
 Next day, parties of Germans at Beugny in the Riegel III Stellung fought until nightfall then slipped away.
 A party at Vaulx-Vraucourt was surprised and driven back to Lagnicourt, which was lost on 26 March.
 A German counter-attack from Noreuil and a British attack on Bucquoy were repulsed.

 On 17 March, withdrawals by the 2nd Army south of the Somme began; by 18 March, the other German armies and the southern wing of the 6th Army began to withdraw from 110 mi of the old front line [65 mi as the crow flies].
 The Somme River and canal crossings from Offoy to Péronne were destroyed and pools 0.5 mi wide formed near road embankments, making crossings anywhere else impossible, the damage being made worse by the spring thaw.
 On 18 March the main body of German troops reached the Hindenburg Line (Siegfriedstellung) where work was still being done to remedy defects in the original position.
 Outpost villages close to the Siegfriedstellung south of Quéant had to be held for longer than expected to complete the additional defences.
 Heudicourt, Sorel and Fins were lost on 30 March.
 The northern outpost villages were captured on 2 April and Lempire fell three days later.